webduno/sol22/README.md

-then open it with a notepad or something and this is where you have to paste your new token address that you saved before so it know thats which token to update
+then open it with a notepad or something similar and this is where you have to paste your new token address that you saved before

+so just replace this with your own token address

-now, see this metadata uri field, and open this link you can change this to update the name of the token and this symbol for the abbreviation of the name
+and also, lets take a look at this metadata uri field, so open this link sol22 vercel app /metadata.json

+this is how you can update the name, symbol, and image of the token

-if you open the phantom wallet you can see that for example this main token name is Solana which is the name, but the symbol is just SOL "s o l"
+for example if you open the phantom wallet you can see that
+this main token label is Solana which is the name, but the symbol is just SOL "s o l" meaning its kind of the abbreviation of the name

-this json syncronizes the name and symbol, along with a  description, but also one of the most important properties of any coin the token image this is where we'll set the sources
+this json syncronizes the main identifiers , along with a  description, but most importantly also the token image and many more properties the coin

-remember you can find an example in the website guide at sol22 vercel app /metadata.json

-the same structure for this json file look the name symbol, and description and the image url

 going back to the environment file